cellis212/Customizable-Spec-Curves-R/readme.md

 This repository contains modifiable (not canned) code based on the R package `specr` to create extremely flexible and visually appealing specification curves in R. The code is designed to be intuitive and customizable, allowing you to adapt it to your specific project needs.
 The repository includes two main files:

 1. **Model Running File**: This file runs all the models.
 It requires significant customization based on your project, but it is structured in a way that makes it easy to adjust.
 AI coding models, such as Cursor, can assist in tailoring this file to your specific requirements.
-I find uploading the main analysis file and then a list of the specifications you want to try is almost one-shot correct, but you should always test it to make sure.
+I find uploading your primary analysis file and then a list of the specifications you want to try gets you 90% of the way there.

 2. **Curve Printing File**: This file takes the outcomes from the model running file and prints the specification curves.
 It includes markers ("#### MANUAL CHANGE REQUIRED ####") to indicate where manual adjustments are necessary.
 AI coding models, such as Cursor, will also assist here and can typically one-shot this file when you also upload the model running file.